-The neighborhood consists of east and west sections and includes smaller pocket neighborhoods such as Peterson Park.
+The community consists of east and west sections and includes smaller pocket neighborhoods.
 Loyola University of Chicago and the lakefront are focal points on the east, while West Rogers Park includes larger single-family homes and a number of city parks.

 at Granville, Howard, Jarvis, Loyola, Morse